Charles Tansley is a douche nozzle. There, I’ve started with the most heinous character in To the Lighthouse.

 He sucks up to Mr. Ramsay and worse, mimics him, pissing off Mrs. Ramsay even though she still tries to be nice to him.

-He insists on carrying Mrs. Ramsay’s bag when she told him no. (I also see that bag as a sexual metaphor, and thus find it even more crass because of that.)
+He insists on carrying Mrs. Ramsay’s bag when she tells him no. (I also see that bag as a sexual metaphor, and thus find it even more crass because of that.)

 Years later we learn that Lily Briscoe sees him giving a lecture and he’s a boring blowhard.